Best Flashlight for Backpacking and Night Hikes: Why you need one?

 Disposable batteries are the most common type, but they do require you to buy new ones before your trip.

-The nice thing about them is they typically are lighter than their rechargeable counterpart.
+The nice thing about them is they typically are lighter than their rechargeable counterparts.
 Fresh batteries can be purchased at any convenience store.

 Rechargeable batteries last longer but may need to be recharged before use, which may not be possible in an emergency situation.

-The technology has come a long way and recharging can now be done via USB Cable or by solar panels.
-This makes its appeal to those on longer backpacking trips.
+The technology has come a long way, and recharging can now be done via USB cable or by solar panels.
+This makes them appealing to those on longer backpacking trips.

 Different people will prefer one type of battery over the other depending on their personal preferences and needs.